At a Glance

 - Tasks: Plan and deliver a 90-minute online workshop for musicians working with children aged 0-5.

-- Company: Join Early Years Music Scotland, supported by Creative Scotland's Youth Music Initiative.
+- Company: Join Early Years Music Scotland, supporting musicians in early childhood music education.

-- Benefits: Earn £375 for each workshop plus training sessions; gain valuable experience in music education.
+- Benefits: Earn £375 per workshop plus training sessions; gain valuable experience and skills.

-- Why this job: Make a real impact on early years music-making while developing your skills and confidence.
+- Why this job: Make a real impact on young children's music experiences while developing your career.

-- Qualifications: Experience in leading music workshops for young children is essential; passion for professional development is a must.
+- Qualifications: Experience in leading music workshops for young children is essential.

-- Other info: Applications are open until 5pm on Sunday 8th June 2025; online workshops will be recorded.
+- Other info: Applications are open until 5pm on Sunday 8th June 2025; Scottish residents only.

 We are inviting proposals to train to plan and deliver a one-off professional development workshop for musicians working with children in the early years (age 0-5yrs).
 With support from Creative Scotland's Youth Music Initiative, Early Years Music Scotland is delivering a year-long programme of free, high-quality, creative and inspiring continuous professional learning and development for musicians working with children in the early years across Scotland.